 In the Senate debate, the resolution’s backers emphasized that the goal of the resolution is to make a statement that Tufts should not profit from human rights abuses.
 In a later interview, Noah Habeeb, one of the authors of the resolution, explained that passing the resolution was just a first step.

-“I want this to be the beginning of a conversation,” Habeeb, a fifth-year, said in an interview.
+“I want this to be the beginning of a conversation,” Habeeb, a fifth-year, said.
 “We don’t see it as the end of the process but the beginning.
 We also would love to receive more information from the Board of Trustees or others that could help us make this human rights screen a reality.”

 The Senate meeting on Sunday was the last of the semester, but also took place the day before the Jewish holiday of Passover, leading some to worry that opponents of the resolution could not attend.
 Sophomore Class Senator Nesi Altaras, who strongly opposed the resolution, expressed concern that the timing of the resolution was deliberate.